2019–20 Championnat National 2

-The 2019–20 Championnat National 2 was the 22nd season of the fourth tier in the French football league system in its current format.
+The 2019–20 Championnat National 2 was the 22nd season of the fourth tier in the French football league system.
 The competition was contested by 64 clubs split geographically across 4 groups of 16 teams each.
 The teams included amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
 The season was suspended indefinitely on 12 March 2020 due to the COVID-19 pandemic.

 On 16 April 2020, the FFF announced the termination of the competition, with promotion and relegation decided by points earned per game played, subject to the normal verification process by the financial authority, the DNCG.

 Teams

 On 16 July, the FFF ratified the constitution of the competition, and published the groups as follows: